-Porter-Lake County line to lowa Street: The section of future trail from the Porter-Lake county line to lowa Street is in the acquisition stage, with construction planned to begin in 2023.
+Porter-Lake County line to lowa Street: The section of future trail from the Porter-Lake county line to lowa Street is in the acquisition and funding stage.
 It is anticipated that the trail will be surfaced with asphalt and will include an adjacent equestrian trail.

-lowa Street to Broadway: Lake County Parks is actively working to purchase parcels between lowa Street and Broadway in Crown Point.
-Right-of-way acquisition was completed in 2020, and construction is planned to begin in 2023.
+lowa Street to East 113th Avenue: Lake County Parks is actively working to complete right-of-way acquisition in this section.
+Construction is planned to begin in 2023 or 2024.

-Broadway to Summit Street trailhead: The final section in Crown Point has been purchased.
-Lake County Parks received the final remaining funding for this section of trail as part of round 2 of the Next Level Trails program.
-Construction is slated to begin in 2022.
+North Street to Summit Street trailhead: Lake County Parks received the final remaining funding for this section of trail as part of round 2 of the Next Level Trails program.
+Right-of-way acquisition is being finalized and construction is slated to begin in 2024.

-TRAIL GAP 23c - VETERANS MEMORIAL TRAIL EXTENSION (CROWN POINT)
+GREAT AMERICAN RAIL-TRAIL (CROWN POINT)